Battle of Svay Rieng: Battle

 Further west in the Elephant's Foot, matters were becoming desperate for the PAVN 275th Regiment and its supporting troops.
 The ARVN 7th Division had moved a forward command post into Mộc Hóa and was controlling the operation of two task forces then committed in the Elephant's Foot.
 One was composed of the 15th Infantry, 9th Division and part of the 16th Armored Cavalry Squadron; the other included the 10th Infantry and elements of the 6th Armored Cavalry Squadron, in 12 days of fighting in the border area, these two mobile task forces killed 850 PAVN soldiers, captured 31, collected over 100 weapons, and suffered fewer than 300 casualties, including 39 killed.
-Making the adjustments required by the situation, particularly the fact that the most lucrative PAVN contacts were being made in the southern sweeps of the 315th and 310th Task Forces, General Thuần ordered Task Force 315 withdrawn from its northern axis on 2 May and returned to Go Dau Ha where it reverted to reserve.
+Making the adjustments required by the situation, particularly the fact that the most lucrative PAVN contacts were being made in the southern sweeps of the 315th and 310th Task Forces, Thuần ordered Task Force 315 withdrawn from its northern axis on 2 May and returned to Go Dau Ha where it reverted to reserve.
 Meanwhile, Task Force 322 was committed and advanced about 4km into the center of the Angel's Wing, and the infantry battalions of the 25th Division continued their sweep between Đức Huệ and Go Dau Ha.
 By 6 May the land route to Đức Huệ Camp was secured and was being improved by ARVN combat engineers, the threat to the vital road junction at Go Dau Ha was substantially reduced, and the ARVN was in complete control of the battlefield.
 The tank-heavy 322nd Task Force turned south and headed for Ba Thu (10.895°N 106.132°E), the long-held PAVN base on the border southwest of Đức Huệ.
 On 10 May, the offensive ended, the last ARVN forces began their march homeward.
 Their sortie had killed nearly 300 PAVN soldiers, captured 17, collected 100 weapons, and seriously disrupted the communications and logistics of the PAVN 5th Division.

 Aftermath

 The operation was an ARVN success.
-ARVN claimed PAVN losses of over 1200 killed and 65 captured and the 5th Division's base area severely damaged, while ARVN losses were less than 100 killed.
+ARVN claimed PAVN losses of over 1,200 killed and 65 captured and the 5th Division's base area severely damaged, while ARVN losses were less than 100 killed.
 Despite its success, this was the last major South Vietnamese offensive of the war.
 The severe constraints on ammunition expenditures, fuel usage, and flying hours permitted no new initiatives.
 Although the South Vietnamese armed forces could react strongly to local threats within supporting distances of major bases, outlying threats were beyond their capability to cope with.
 For South Vietnam, a decline had begun to develop early in 1974 and would prove irreversible.